Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 He built a giant boat called the Ark.

-Moses led them from Egyptian slavery to the land God promised of milk and honey.
+Moses led the Hebrews out of Egyptian slavery and to the land God promised of milk and honey.

-10. Who was the rebel who rose against Moses?
+Who was the Levite priest who rose against Moses?

 God caused the earth to swallow Korah and his closest leaders.